Sukanya807/Maven_Fuzzy_Factory_MYSQL/README.md

 ## ANALYZING WEBSITE PERFORMANCE

-### 💡Business Concept : Analyzing Top Website Content
+### 💡 Business Concept : Analyzing Top Website Content

 Website content analysis is about **understanding which pages are seen the most by your users, to identify where to focus on improving your business.**

-### 💡Common Use Cases: Analyzing Top Website Content
+### 💡 Common Use Cases: Analyzing Top Website Content

 - Finding the most-viewed pages that customers view on your site
 - Identifying the most common entry pages to your website – the first thing a user sees